ultimate271/notes/book/agnostic/firstdraft.md

 service to?
 Perhaps my striving for philosophy in this way is only the manner in which I discover my subserviance.
 But regardless of whether this is journey of freedom or a journey of enslavement, in either case some starting point is neccessary.
-So where I want to start is in defining the terms that I want to use.
+But before we start, I want to talk about about defining the terms that I want to use.

 What is the best manner to go about this?
 I could present a term, and then present the definition of that term, and do this for all of the terms that I